yuvallinik/mongodb-manifest/README.md

 ### Overview

-1. **Push Manifests to Git**: All Kubernetes manifests are stored in this Git repository.
+1. **Push Manifests to your GitHub repo**: All Kubernetes manifests are stored in this Git repository.
 2. **ArgoCD Sync**: ArgoCD continuously monitors the repository for changes.
 3. **Automated Deployment**: When changes are detected, ArgoCD automatically deploys or updates the MongoDB resources on the Kubernetes cluster.